ahaleemnka/excel-utility/README.md

 # Excel Mapping Utility

 This application provides a utility to map a list of POJOs (Plain Old Java Objects) to an Excel workbook, creating well-organized and metadata-driven Excel sheets.
 It uses Java reflection and annotations to automatically extract column metadata and populate Excel sheets with headers and data rows.

-See medium publish for the same :
+See medium publish for the same:
 [Part 1](https://medium.com/@ahaleemnka/part-1-the-journey-to-simplifying-excel-handling-4d910a59e0e0)
 [Part 2](https://medium.com/@ahaleemnka/part-2-mastering-the-excel-mapper-utility-5006484b6b1f)
 [Part 3](https://medium.com/@ahaleemnka/part-3-setting-up-and-using-the-excel-mapper-utility-16b06433a979)